Eva van Deursen

-Eva van Deursen (born 21 January 1999) is a Dutch professional footballer who plays as a midfielder for Liga F club Eibar.
+Eva van Deursen (born 21 January 1999) is a Dutch professional footballer who plays as a midfielder for Vrouwen Eredivisie club Feyenoord.

 College career

 Van Deursen was a regular player for the Arizona State Sun Devils, playing 66 of the 69 games over the last four seasons.

 Club career

 Bayer Leverkusen

 On 5 January 2023, Van Deursen was announced at Leverkusen.
 She made her league debut against Werder Bremen on 5 February 2023.
 Van Deursen scored her first league goal against Nürnberg on 30 September 2023, scoring in the 73rd minute.

 Eibar

 On 11 January 2024, it was announced that van Deursen would leave Leverkusen for Eibar.
 She made her league debut against Sevilla on 28 January 2024.

 International career

 Van Deursen made her Netherlands U19 debut against Bulgaria women's national under-19 football team|Bulgaria U19s on 19 October 2016.
 She scored her first goal against Portugal U19s on 8 April 2017, scoring in the 62nd minute.

 Van Deursen scored on her Netherlands U20 debut against New Zealand U20s on 5 August 2020, scoring in the 78th minute.

 Van Deursen was called up to the Netherlands U21 squad in April 2019.
 She made her debut against England U21s on 1 June 2019.

 Van Deursen made her Netherlands U23 debut against Italy U23s on 6 April 2023.